kubre/WonderLearning/README.md

     - (1/may 11:00pm) Subjects list screen for teacher with all the books as options
     - (2/may 3:11pm) Clicking on book reveals syllabus
 -   They can mark a Topic/Sub topic as finished on that particular day which then will be sent to center head for an approval.
-    - (2/may 3:11pm) Submit mark request and validate
+    - (2/may 03:11pm) Submit mark request and validate
-    - Approval request to school admin (Changes required specified below)
+    - (6/may 06:30pm) Approval request to school admin (Changes required specified below)
         - Method to approvals table
         - Changes in delete of ReceiptListScreen
         - Approval Service
         - Changes in PlatformScreen
-        - Presenter for Approval Models
+    - Reflection of syllabus taught in book screen
 -   End of the week teacher would fill out performance report for every child on basis of chapters and will give them a remark from 1 to 10.
 This needs to be approved by center head before this can be seen by parents.
 -   This weekly report then can be converted to final report for entire year forming a report card for that student which then can be seen from parents app.
 -   Teachers will be able to see old attendance of students in their batch and get excel report if needed